Unboxed-Software/solana-course/content/immutable-owner.md

 - `initializeKeypair`: This function creates the keypair for the `payer` and also airdrops 2 testnet SOL to it
 - `makeKeypairs`: This function creates keypairs without airdropping any SOL

-Additionally we have some initial accounts:
+Additionally, we have some initial accounts:
   - `payer`: Used to pay for and be the authority for everything
   - `mintKeypair`: Our mint
-  - `ourTokenAccountKeypair`: The token account owned by payer that we'll use for testing
+  - `ourTokenAccountKeypair`: The token account owned by the payer that we'll use for testing
   - `otherOwner`: The token account we'll try to transfer ownership of the two immutable accounts to

 ### 4. Create mint